Agbogbloshie: Pollution

-Several studies confirmed high levels of lead in the soil, with particular risks to workers and children.
+Several studies have confirmed high levels of lead in the soil, with particular risks to workers and children.
 Environmental lead contamination was predominantly due to burning the plastic covering of copper wires.
-PVC electrical insulation contains approximately 3000 mg/kg lead as a stiffener and ultraviolet inhibitor, and that lead is released during the burning.
+PVC electrical insulation contains approximately 3,000 mg/kg of lead, used as a stiffener and ultraviolet inhibitor, which is released during burning.

-The contamination levels of chlorinated and brominated dioxin-related compounds (DRCs) in the soil of Agbogbloshie were among the highest so far reported from informal e-waste recycling sites.
-Concentrations of several other toxic equivalents regularly exceeded acceptable levels set by Japanese, German, or American governments almost three- to sevenfold.
+Concentrations of several other toxic chemicals regularly exceed acceptable levels set by Japanese, German, or American governments.

-In April 2019, The Guardian reported that a study for IPEN and the Basel Action Network found dangerous levels of dioxins and polychlorinated biphenyls (PCBS) in the eggs of chicken at Agbogbloshie.
-The scientific study published by Arnika, IPEN, and CREPD revealed that eggs from backyard farming in Agbogbloshie contained very high concentrations of other persistent organic pollutants, specifically short-chain chlorinated paraffins (SCCPs), brominated dioxins (PBDD/Fs), hexachlorobenzene, and polybrominated diphenyl ethers.
-A study published in "Emerging Contaminants" found that the chicken eggs from Agbogbloshie had the highest PCDD/F-dl-PCB-TEQ (International Toxic Equivalents) ever measured, with a value of 856 pgTEQ/g fat.
+In April 2019, The Guardian reported that a study for IPEN and the Basel Action Network found dangerous levels of dioxins and polychlorinated biphenyls in chicken eggs in Agbogbloshie.
+A study published by Arnika and IPEN revealed that eggs from backyard farming in Agbogbloshie contained very high concentrations of other persistent organic pollutants, specifically short-chain chlorinated paraffins, brominated dioxins, hexachlorobenzene, and polybrominated diphenyl ethers.

-Glass containing lead, used in computer monitors (CRT tubes) also contributed to elevated soil lead levels.

-The Korle Lagoon, on which Agbogbloshie is situated, had extremely low levels of dissolved oxygen, a result of the large and uncontrolled quantities of domestic and industrial waste being released into the water.
-Studies indicated that the entrance to the lagoon was severely polluted and not suitable for primary or secondary contact, due to the large amount of bacteria present.

 One egg from a free-range chicken in the area was tested and found to have 220 times the amount of chlorinated dioxins (which can cause cancer and damage the immune system) that the European Food Safety Authority considers safe to consume.
-Because of that, nearly 80,000 inhabitants living either in or near the Agbogloshie slum were affected by the toxins in the food.
+Because of that, nearly 80,000 inhabitants living either in or near the Agbogbloshie slum are affected by the toxins in their food.

+The Korle Lagoon, on which Agbogbloshie is situated, has extremely low levels of dissolved oxygen, a result of the large and uncontrolled quantities of domestic and industrial waste being released into the water.
+Studies have indicated that the entrance to the lagoon is severely polluted and not suitable for physical contact, due to the large amount of bacteria present.